If you have in-laws who seem cross the line a lot, here are some constructive strategies for dealing with them.

 Focus on those things over which you have control.

-You may attempt to do an extreme makeover on your in-laws’ behavior, but in the end you will probably feel frustrated and discouraged.
-Better to focus on your own behavior and the things you do have control over, like:
+You may try to do an extreme makeover on your in-laws’ behavior, but in the end you will probably feel frustrated and discouraged.
+It might be better to focus on your own behavior and the things you do have control over, like: